Buffalo Police Department

 Hover over the chart below to see what Part I crimes occurred in a given month in the City of Buffalo.
 Crime fluctuates throughout the year with most spikes occurring in the warmer summer months.

-However, the monthly data shows a substantial decline in the height of those peaks in criminal activity from 2008 to present.
-For example, larcenies in July 2008 totaled 1,056; in June 2020, there were 405 larcenies, a 62% drop.
+However, the monthly data shows a substantial decline in the height of those peaks in criminal activity from 2006 to present.
+For example, burglaries in July 2013 totaled 336; in July 2022, there were 143 burglaries, a 43% drop.

-From 2008 to 2020, there were 40,498 burglaries in the City of Buffalo.
-The number of burglaries rose from 2009 to 2011 but since have seen a year-over-year decrease over the past eight years.
-Comparing 2008 to 2020, there's been a 48% drop in the number of burglaries occurring in the City of Buffalo.
+From 2006 to 2022, there were 52,261 burglaries in the City of Buffalo.
+The number of burglaries rose from 2009 to 2011 but since have seen a year-over-year decrease over the past ten years, with a slight increase in 2022.
+Comparing 2006 to 2022, there's been a 69% drop in the number of burglaries occurring in the City of Buffalo.